You must keep your property in good condition, and any gas or electrical systems must meet specified safety standards.

 You’re normally responsible for repairs to:

 - basins, sinks, baths and other sanitary fittings

 - anything you damage through attempting repairs

-If your property is seriously damaged by a fire, flood or other similar incident, you don’t have to rebuild or renovate it.
-However, if you do, you can’t charge your tenants for any repairs made.
+If your property is seriously damaged by a fire, flood or other similar incident, you do not have to rebuild or renovate it.
+However, if you do, you cannot charge your tenants for any repairs made.

 If you own a block of flats, you’re usually be responsible for repairing common areas, like staircases.
 Councils can ask landlords to fix problems in common areas, or to repair a tenant’s flat that’s been damaged by another tenant.

 What happens if repairs are not done properly

 If you refuse to carry out repairs, tenants can: